revaturelabs/interviewquestions/Java/Java 8/method reference.md

  ---

-3. Write the syntax for referring to a static method?
+3. Write the syntax for referring to a static method.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)